Isa Nacewa: New Zealand

-Nacewa was one of the stand-out players for Auckland in their 2005 NPC-winning season, Nacewa is a speedy and versatile player who can play as an outside back or centre.
-He also proved that he can play as a first five-eighth when he covered successfully for the injured Luke McAlister during the 2006 Super 14 season.
+Nacewa was a member of the Auckland squad that won the 2005 National Provincial Championship (NPC).
+He has played in multiple positions, including outside back and centre.
+During the 2006 Super 14 season, he also played at first five-eighth, filling in for the injured Luke McAlister.

 In the 2007 Super 14 coach David Nucifora trialled him in their first match against the Crusaders at Fly-half in place of first-choice Luke McAlister who was out because of an injury.
 Nacewa played so well that Nucifora decided to play him at number 10 and when McAlister returned he was placed in his favourite position at inside centre to cater for Nacewa.
 The Blues defeated the defending champions and Nacewa scored 19 points.
 In the 2007 Air New Zealand Cup, Nacewa was voted the player of the tournament after guiding his Auckland team to another thrilling victory and thus winning the coveted Air New Zealand Cup in another thriller defeating finalist Wellington.
 He has won the Air New Zealand Cup 3 times with Auckland in 2003, 2005, and 2007.